-Starting your own blog or any business for that matter is tough.
+So you want to Start a blog?
+Let me tell you starting a blog or any business for that matter is tough.
 But doing so with babies and toddlers underfoot or working a full-time job can feel downright impossible.
 But it isn’t, I promise.
-That’s because so many moms, including myself, are doing it every day.
+That’s because so many moms, including myself, are doing it every day!

 Let me start off by quickly defining what a blog really is.
 Your blog is the vehicle for your business.
-It's what brings people to you business through your sparkling and unique personality and the valuable content you create and share on it.
+It’s what brings people to your business through your sparkling and unique personality and the valuable content you create and share.